U.S., Cuba restore ties after 50 years

 Although a growing number of U.S. lawmakers favor more normal ties, those lawmakers are still mostly Democrats, and after big midterm election gains in November, Republicans will control both houses of Congress in the new year.

-Senator Marco Rubio, a Cuban American Republican, will be incoming chair of a key Senate Foreign Relations panel and said he was committed to doing all he could to “unravel” the plan.
+Senator Marco Rubio, a Cuban-American Republican, said he was committed to doing all he could to “unravel” the plan.
 Senators John McCain and Lindsey Graham, both set to hold senior foreign policy positions, said the policy shift reflected “America and the values it stands for in retreat and decline.”

+Former Secretary of State and potential 2016 Democratic presidential contender Hillary Clinton backed Obama’s move, saying: “Our decades-long policy of isolation has only strengthened the Castro regime’s grip on power.”

-Whatever the criticism at home, Obama’s move was made with the political liberty of a president who, midway through his second term, no longer faces an electorate.
+Whatever the criticism at home, Obama’s move was made with the political liberty of a president who, midway through his second term, no longer has to face the electorate.

-News of the changes rippled fast through the 1.5 million-strong Cuban American community in the United States, hailed by some who are keen to see closer ties with the island and condemned by others.
+News of the changes rippled fast through the 1.5 million-strong Cuban-American community in the United States.
+It was hailed by some who are eager to see closer ties with the island and condemned by others.

 Older Cubans who left the island soon after the revolution have remained opposed to ties with either Castro brother in power.
 Younger Cubans, who left more recently or were born in the United States, have shown more interest in warmer relations.